The second part of my blog series covers my time during my Global Fellowship in Southeast Asia. (If you haven’t checked out part one, do that now!)

 Shopping in Southeast Asia is incredibly inexpensive and there are fantastic souvenirs to buy for friends and family.
 I was shocked to see the overuse of plastic bags at markets and food courts.
 Currently, there is a movement to stop using plastic straws across the world.
 We’re realizing the massive waste we’re creating from single-use plastics such as straws, bags, and bottles.

 Want to go even further?
-Buy a reusable bag (like this one that Rustic sells—all proceeds go to the Rustic Pathways Foundation) that can fit in a pouch smaller than your hand to bring with you to night markets.
+Buy a reusable bag that can fit in a pouch smaller than your hand to bring with you to night markets.
 With this bag, you won’t need a single plastic bag, and you’ll also have some cool Rustic gear to show off to your friends.
 I always have a hard time remembering to say no to the straw or plastic bag, but once you get the hang of it, things get much easier.

 Thank you so much for reading about my Global Fellowship and some easy ways to become a more responsible traveler!
 Please check out the Rustic Pathways Foundation to find out how to get more involved!

 There’s still time to enroll in a Rustic Pathways student travel program this summer.

 As a high school student, Cate traveled to Australia, Costa Rica, Laos, Tanzania, and Thailand with Rustic Pathways.
 After traveling to Tanzania in 2016, she and two other Rustic students started Miles for Maji, fundraising events to raise awareness about the global water crisis and support Foundation education projects.
 She became the first Rustic Pathways Foundation Global Fellow in 2018 and added Fiji and Cambodia to the list of countries she's visited with Rustic, in addition to returning to Laos and Thailand.
 Cate now attends Clark University in Worcester, Massachusetts.